 View all our experts

-Interestingly, Vessey identifies a final trigger for IR35 investigations: tip-offs.
+Interestingly, Vessey identifies a final trigger for IR35 investigations by HMRC: tip-offs.
 “Disgruntled spouses or partners have been known to anonymously tip-off HMRC about their spouse/partner’s financial affairs.

 “Ordinarily an anonymous tip-off would start as an income tax or corporation tax investigation, but once the inspector knows a contractor is involved, they will call in the specialist IR35 units.”